 Los Angeles Destruction of Evidence Defense Lawyers

 According to California Penal Code 135 PC, it is a misdemeanor to destroy or conceal evidence.
-Examples of destroying evidence in California include obstructing justice by concealing or destroying evidence; destroying evidence to prevent it from being used in a legal process, including a criminal investigation or prosecution; and destroying evidence by burning, mutilating, or disposing of it in an unreasonable manner.
+Examples of why evidence might be destroyed or concealed include obstructing justice or preventing it from being used in a legal process (including a criminal investigation or prosecution).
+This can be done by burning, mutilating, or disposing of evidence in an unreasonable manner.
+The destruction of evidence is a serious crime that can lead to severe penalties.

-Types of Evidence That May Be Destroyed
+Types of Evidence that May Be Legally Destroyed

 The following types of evidence may be destroyed: